 For the health and safety of riders, the program’s vendor, VeoRide, will disinfect the bikes and stations twice daily on average.
 Riders are encouraged to practice good hygiene: wash hands often (particularly after riding), do not touch your face, and use hand sanitizer.

-Using the Bike Share System for Bikes or Scooters
+Using the Bike Share System

 - Download the VeoRide mobile app for free